fredrikhellman/gridlod/README.md

-To allow for two meshes, we talk about Coarse and Fine quantities. `NWorldCoarse` for example is the extent of the world in coarse elements, and NWorldFine the extent in fine elements.
-The elementwise ratio `NWorldFine/NWorldCoarse` is consistently called `NCoarseElement` and should be only integers.
+To allow for two meshes, we talk about Coarse and Fine quantities. `NWorldCoarse` for example is the extent of the world in coarse elements, and `NWorldFine` the extent in fine elements.
+The elementwise ratio `NWorldFine/NWorldCoarse` is consistently called `NCoarseElement` and should be all integers.

 All domains are hypercubes and can thus generally be described by its extent (typically `NPatchCoarse`) and a starting index, cartesian